ordina-jworks/ordina-jworks.github.io/_posts/2021-04-02-being-productive-with-typescript.md

 }
 ```
 I focused on the interfaces, because the other code should stay untouched (even the transpiled result should be identical).
-Typescript provides some [utility types](https://www.typescriptlang.org/docs/handbook/utility-types.html){:target="_blank" rel="noopener noreferrer"}, and one of them is used here to create our `calenderItem`.
+Typescript provides some [utility types](https://www.typescriptlang.org/docs/handbook/utility-types.html){:target="_blank" rel="noopener noreferrer"}, and one of them is used here to create our `calenderItem` interface.
 [Omit](https://www.typescriptlang.org/docs/handbook/utility-types.html#omittype-keys){:target="_blank" rel="noopener noreferrer"} just takes an interface (or class) and drops the properties you pass as second argument.
 This allows us to redeclare these properties with the Type we will be using internally.
 When the DTO changes, we only need to change the `CalendarItem` when we need to map something.
 Now we are sure that a change in the interface will always be accompanied by a functional change (in the transpiled code that is).
+In the example above this means we only had to add `title` and `location` to the DTO, not to `CalenderItem` itself.
+Also take note that this change has no influence on the mapping functions.

 # Typeguards